SEO Anti-patterns: 301 redirect all your 404s to your homepage

 I have a website, every time I login to Google webmaster tools, I found many new discovered 404 error links, the problem is not in 404 errors itself, but when Google see them and count them for you!

 Let’s be clear: we’ll be the first to tell you that you should keep an eye on your 404 errors and try to fix them where possible.
 Google indeed shows a graph of your 404 errors in Google Search Console and lowering the number of 404s on your site is often a good idea.
 That doesn’t mean that your site shouldn’t have any 404s.

 Let me go back to my analogy of throwing everything into your drawer when your dad or mom told you to clean up your room.
-Everything, in this case, means not just the dirty clothes, or your toys, but also that half emptied milk carton, that half-finished sandwich, etc. You know what that makes your drawer when you clean up your room like that?
+Everything, in this case, means not just the dirty clothes, or your toys, but also that half-emptied soda bottle, that half-finished bag of snacks, etc. You know what that makes your drawer when you clean up your room like that?
 A mess.
 And soon your whole room will start to stink because you cleaned up like that.
 This situation is no different.

 I verified this with Google before I wrote this article, see John Mueller’s response:

 As John explains: when you do this blanket redirect, all those URLs are treated as 404s.
 So none of them spread value.
 So the premises listed above are all wrong.
 On top of that, by 301 redirecting all your 404 pages, you throw away the opportunity to find real errors on your site and fix them.

 The better solution for this problem of having too many 404s is much more granular.
 You see, 404 redirects can exist for lots of reasons, and each of those reasons has their own “solution”.
 For instance:

 - Someone linked to an article and made a mistake in their URL.
 If you can redirect that wrong URL to the right article: do so.

 - You’ve deleted a page, you should think about that and act properly, we have an article on that.